 WE ACKNOWLEDGE AND THANK ALL OUR SOURCES FOR THEIR CONTRIBUTIONS IN MAKING US AMERICA'S NUMBER ONE NEWS INFORMATION PORTAL.

-VOA VIEW: It's about time.
+VOA VIEW: It's long past do.

-VOA VIEW: Meaning what?
+VOA VIEW: Who cares?

-VOA VIEW: It is a slush fund.
+VOA VIEW: It will help.

 ATTENTION TALK SHOW HOSTS: We are honored that many radio talk show hosts use our Web Portal for their "show prep."
 We would appreciate your occasional mention of our site to your audience.
 Thanks!